cekit/cekit/docs/repository_management.rst

 Repository management
 ======================

-One of the hardest challenges we faced with Cekit is how to manage and define package repositories correctly.
+One of the hardest challenges we faced with CEKit is how to manage and define package repositories correctly.
 Our current solution works in following scenarios:

 1) Building CentOS or Fedora based images